 The main character, Matthew, had a storyline that was very tragic and I’m really glad we got to see a sub-story that makes you feel for the character more, instead of just jumping right into the trip.
 I found myself rooting for Matthew and I thought Mathieu Ratthe did a wonderful job portraying the character.

 Most of the special effects were very well done.
-When it comes to found-footage films, someone has to step it up a notch in order to be different.
+When it comes to found footage films, the filmmakers have to step it up a notch in order to be different.
 I thought using an eye as a camera was an especially nice touch, it takes POV to a unique level and I think it could be the next level I found footage.

 I just absolutely fell in love with the ending.
 Without spoiling too much, I will say the ending perfectly connected the protagonist and antagonists in a way I wasn’t expecting.
 The end was undoubtedly my favorite part.